oheneba-oa/dvd_rental/Executive_Report.md

 The workflow was implemented as a reproducible data pipeline.
 Docker and Docker Compose were used to manage the PostgreSQL and pgAdmin environment.
 Python scripts were used to validate the database, explore the data, create merged datasets, perform business analysis, generate charts, and produce outputs.
 A Streamlit dashboard was also developed to communicate insights through KPI cards, charts, tables, and multi-page navigation.

+The dashboard supports decision-making by allowing users to review key performance indicators, compare charts, and inspect the generated analysis tables in one interface.

 The analysis shows that total customer revenue is concentrated across value segments, with the high-value segment generating **26,009.63** in revenue compared with **15,329.62** from the low-value segment.
 Sports was the strongest film category, generating **4,892.19** from **1,179 rentals**, while Music was the lowest revenue category, generating **3,071.52** from **830 rentals**.
 Store performance was fairly balanced, with Store 1 generating **30,628.91** and Store 2 generating **30,683.13**.
 These findings suggest that management should focus on protecting high-value customers, promoting strong categories, reviewing weak categories, and monitoring slow-moving inventory.

 ---